0Magenta0/CTF-Writeups/TryHackMe/LazyAdmin/Writeup.md

 If we look to this list more closely we can see some MySQL backups.
 ![](screenshots/mysql_backup.png)

-In this database file we can to find the login creditionals to the CMS.
+In this database file we can to find the login credentials to the CMS.
 Password will be in a MD5 hash format.
 We can to put this hash to [Crackstation](https://crackstation.net) for example and get the password.
 Now let's move to the `/content/as` directory and login to the CMS admin panel.